EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 The game requires two accounts, one for each player, and each account requires at least one key pair (public and private keys.)
 One account 'owns' the smart contract, a blockchain account supports only one smart contract and a smart contract must be loaded by an account.
 Accounts then identify which player ‘pushes’ a transaction to the blockchain.
 An account is created by calling an EOSIO system contract and this action requires a public key which is stored on the blockchain.
 The blockchain then uses asymmetric cryptography to verify that the account pushing the transaction is signed with the matching private key and has the required authority to perform an action.

 ### Run a local single node testnet
-Run [nodeos](https://developers.eos.io/manuals/eos/latest/nodeos/index) locally to start a blockchain running with a single node.
-[Configure nodeos](https://developers.eos.io/manuals/eos/latest/nodeos/usage/nodeos-configuration) with [plugins](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/index) to produce blocks, store a history of the blockchain in memory, provide http rpc access to these plugins and to output running information to a file.
+Run [nodeos](https://developers.eos.io/manuals/eos/latest/nodeos/index) locally to start a blockchain running on a single node.
+[Configure nodeos](https://developers.eos.io/manuals/eos/latest/nodeos/usage/nodeos-configuration) with [plugins](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/index) to produce blocks, store a history of the blockchain in memory, provide HTTP RPC access to these plugins and to output running information to a file.

 ```shell
 nodeos -e -p eosio --plugin eosio::producer_plugin --plugin eosio::producer_api_plugin --plugin eosio::chain_api_plugin --plugin eosio::http_plugin --plugin eosio::history_plugin --plugin eosio::history_api_plugin --filter-on="*" --access-control-allow-origin='*' --contracts-console --http-validate-host=false --verbose-http-errors >> nodeos.log 2>&1 &
 ```
-Look at the nodeos.log file to ensure nodeos is running and producing blocks, the ouput will look like:
+Look at the `nodeos.log` file to ensure `nodeos` is running and producing blocks.
+The ouput should look as follows:

 ```console
 info  2020-08-10T07:57:04.561 thread-0  http_plugin.cpp:895           add_handler          ] add api url: /v1/history/get_key_accounts